osuosl/osuosl-pelican/content/blog/posts/A-Message-from-the-Director.rst

 Becoming director of the OSL has been one of the most rewarding positions I have ever had the pleasure of filling.
 I have had the opportunity to watch students with amazing potential grow into graduates with incredible opportunities, all because of their hard work.
-As much as I would like to say the OSL is responsible for this transformation, I must give credit where credit is due:
+As much as I would like to say the OSL is solely responsible for this transformation, I must give credit where credit is due:
 The students who come through the OSL are passionate, driven, and highly intelligent.
-They’re intelligent, patient, and generous in time and knowledge.
+They’re dedicated, patient, and generous in sharing their time and knowledge.
 Time and time again, I have seen the entire lab band together to help solve some of our most perplexing problems, from the most experienced mentors to the fresh eyes of our newest hires discussing openly and enthusiastically.

 .. image:: /images/OSLWorkers3.jpg
     :scale: 100%